Tibor Baranski

 When he was 22, he was forced by the advancing Soviets to leave his seminary studies and return to Budapest.
 He talked his way into the residence of Papal Nuncio Monsignor Angelo Rotta, the Vatican's representative in Budapest.
 He persuaded Rotta to give him papers that would allow a Jewish family, friends of his aunt, to escape Hungary.
-Rotta was so impressed by his boldness, he recruited Baránszki to help save other Jews.
-Over nine weeks, before the Soviets surrounded Budapest, Baránszki orchestrated the rescue of over 3,000 Jews.
+Rotta was so impressed by his boldness, he recruited Baranski to help save other Jews.
+Over nine weeks, before the Soviets surrounded Budapest, Baranski orchestrated the rescue of over 3,000 Jews.

 Baranski was arrested by the Soviets on December 30, 1944, and sent on a 16-day, 160 mi forced march towards a Soviet prison, during which he ate only four times.
 He was saved by a sympathetic guard and made his way back to Budapest.
 After he was hospitalized and released, he was arrested again in 1948 for "clerical reaction" and in a show trial was sentenced to nine years in prison.
 He was released after Stalin's death in 1953.
-He left Hungary during the 1956 revolution and settled with his wife in New York, where both became U.S. citizens and educators and raised a family.
+He left Hungary during the 1956 revolution and settled with his wife in upstate New York, where both became US citizens and educators, and raised a family.

-On January 11, 1979, Baránszki was recognized as one of the Righteous Among the Nations by Yad Vashem.
+On January 11, 1979, Baranski was recognized as one of the Righteous Among the Nations by Yad Vashem.
 He was a member of the U.S. Holocaust Memorial Council.

 Early life

-Baránszki was the son of Reszl Baránszki and Maria Schelnader.
+Baranski was the son of Reszl Baranski and Maria Schelnader.
 His grandfather was born in Poland and after serving in the Polish army in Budapest, decided to stay.
 His father married Maria Schelnader and Tibor was raised in Budapest.
 His father's family had roots in Hungary dating back 700 years.
 He was educated in Hungarian Gymnasia and became aware of rising antisemitism by 1938.
-He studied for the priesthood in Vesprem in 1940 and in Kassa (Košice) in 1943.
+He studied for the priesthood in Veszprém in 1940 and in Kassa (Košice) in 1943.
 He learned of the Nazi government's extermination camps through church channels.
 As the Soviet army drew near Košice, Baránszki was forced to leave for Budapest, sometimes only a few miles from the front lines, and arrived there on October 20, 1944.

 World War II

-Baránszki's aunt Margit Sterneder had become very close friends over several years with the Jewish family of Dr. Hedvig Szekeres through her work at the Chinoin pharmaceutical factory, in Újpest, a Budapest suburb.
+Baranski's aunt Margit Sterneder had become very close friends over several years with the Jewish family of Dr. Hedvig Szekeres through her work at the Chinoin pharmaceutical factory, in Újpest, a Budapest suburb.